 Marching in the cadets was a ballache.
 Once a week we would arrive at school not clad in grey shirts, grey shorts and grey socks, but in khaki shirts, khaki shorts and khaki socks.
-It was ‘kadet dag’ or something.
-Softening us up and brainwashing us in the glory of fighting for the vaderland.
+It was ‘kadet dag’ or something equally sinister.
+Softening us up and brainwashing us in the glory and honour of fighting for the vaderland.

 This had to stop, so Lloyd and I decided to try out for the orkes.
 Still the kadet orkes and you still had to wear khaki but we thought it might be less onerous.
 Also you could shushine your khaki putties for some light relief.
 I was assigned a drum and drumsticks.
 Zunckel was give a bright brass trompet, slightly battered.

 What was lekker was instead of marching up and down like drones in the school grounds with some kop-toe ou shouting LI-INKS . . . .
 OM!! we headed off out the gates towards town.
-Freedom!
-There we were, Vrystaters going on A Long Walk To Freedom!
+There we were, pale Vrystaters going on A Long Walk To Freedom!
 Often there wasn’t even an onnie with us, and nobody shouting.
 We marched to the beat of the huge bass drum.
 Boom Boom Boom.
-Left Right and all that.
+Left Right and all that, rinse and repeat.
 We would march right into town, once going as far as the post office.

 Bonus was you also got to keep an eye on the pomp troppies – seen here on an official outing – we dudes in the marching band in the background, eyes riveted on their swaying parts.

-It couldn’t last.
+Such freedom couldn’t last.
 Some parade was coming up and it was time for quality control.
-Kadet uber-offisier von muziek Eben Louw lined us up, got us started on some military propaganda lied and walked slowly from one to the other, listening intently as we parum-parum-pummed away.
+Kadet uber-offisier von muziek n kak, Eben Louw, lined us up, got us started on some military propaganda lied and walked slowly from one to the other, listening intently as we parum-parum-pummed away.
 He watched as I bliksem‘d the drum more or less in time, nodded and walked on.